greendevio/greendev/README.md

  * FaaS/Serverless movement favors the smallest possible units of development
  * The software delivery manifesto acknowledges that delivery pipelines are software pieces and need to be nurtured like that.

+Therefor:

-Conclusion: Complexity is growing inevitably.
+Complexity is growing inevitably.

 There is a concept that helps organizing complexity:

 > There was this thing called modularity once. (https://twitter.com/mfeathers/status/1114925378752016384)

-Frameworks and Tools that are known to help you with modularity - like OSGi in the Java space for decades - are getting the blame for being too comlicated, not worth the pain etc. (Shooting the messenger?)
+Frameworks and Tools that are known to help you with modularity - like OSGi in the Java space for decades - are getting the blame for being too comlicated, not worth the pain etc. (Shooting the messenger)

-# We conclude

- * Throw-away development cost is always a loss.
+## Values

+ * GreenDev favors Open Source Software Licensing (as in https://de.wikipedia.org/wiki/Open_Source_Initiative) over Closed Source Licencing

+* GreenDev assumes that most software pieces will land in production and should be nurtured that way.

+* GreenDev favors self service automation over manual processes and steps.

-* GreenDev is about a sustainable practices in development (eg learning, sharing) & re-use of parts (modularity).
+* GreenDev is about a sustainable practices in development (eg learning, sharing)

- * We dislike the idea that software development is a cost center.
+* GreenDev advocates the re-use of parts (modularity).

 ## Why Green?